Offgrid

-Offgrid is a magazine dedicated to preparation and survival; featuring articles on making knives, building shelters, bug out bags, and gear reviews.
+Offgrid is a bimonthly magazine dedicated to disaster preparation and survival, featuring articles on making knives, building shelters, bug-out bags, and gear reviews.

 The magazine primarily offers educational articles on how to survive a life-threatening situation or a man-made or natural disaster.
-Reviews on knives, packs, clothing and survival gear; as well as first aid tips, historical articles, self-defense and foraging.
+Reviews on knives, packs, clothing, and survival gear; as well as first aid tips, historical articles, self-defense, and foraging.
 In addition to those departments, each issue has a central theme which unifies the articles.